How a massive steel plant became the center of Ukraine's resistance in Mariupol

 How did Azovstal come to be at the center of the fight over Mariupol?

-The city of Mariupol has been a focus of the Russian military from the beginning of their invasion.
-Mariupol's location, situated on Ukraine's Sea of Azov coast between the Russian border and the Crimean Peninsula, makes the city a strategic prize for Russia.
+The city of Mariupol has been a focus of the Russian military from the beginning of its invasion.
+Mariupol's coastal location, situated on Ukraine's Sea of Azov between the border with Russia and the Crimean Peninsula, makes the city a strategic prize for Russia.

 Russian forces reached Mariupol just days after the invasion began on Feb.
 24, and they encircled the city by early March.

-Through weeks of intense street fighting and relentless shelling, Russia pushed Ukrainian forces further and further back until they were pinned inside the Azovstal plant, their backs to the coast with nowhere else to retreat.
+Through weeks of intense street fighting and relentless shelling, Russia pushed Ukrainian forces farther and farther back until they were pinned inside the Azovstal plant, their backs to the coast, with nowhere else to retreat.

 On April 21, Russian military officials declared victory in Mariupol after capturing the rest of the city.
 Ukraine has not surrendered.